Drolta Tzuentes

 Castlevania: Bloodlines

-In 1897 AD, Dracula was defeated at Whitby Manor at the hands of vampire hunters.
+In 1897 ADDetailed in the intro for Castlevania: Bloodlines, 1897 AD is the date when Dracula came to England in search of starting a new vampire colony in the country.
+He was fought back by a group of vampire hunters, including Quincey Morris who bravely gave his life during the battle., Dracula was defeated at Whitby Manor at the hands of vampire hunters.
 His body was destroyed but his spirit was left restless.
 He needed a new form, and someone powerful enough to revive him.
 Thankfully (for him, but not for the world), there was one person who could aid him... if only they, too, were alive: his niece, Elizabeth.
 As it just so happened, though, a dark sorceress, Drolta Tzuentes, worked her magic to revive the dead niece, bringing the vampiress to full power.
 The two then hatched a plan to resurrect Dracula via the blood magic of the deaths of millions.
-Then then spent the next two decade fomenting a war, the Great War, to give them their magic.
+Then they spent the next two decades fomenting a war, the Great War, to give them their magic.

 As noted, Drolta is not actually featured in the game itself, only its instruction booklet.
-It was thought that maybe Drolta was supposed to be in the game but was swapped out for a different boss, such as Death.
+It was thought that maybe Drolta was supposed to be in the game but was swapped out for a different boss, likely DeathThe Grim Reaper who, in the series, is Dracula's right hand man and most reliable supporter (although the Netflix series changes this some).
+He comes for the souls of the living, especially those of the Belmont clan..
 Some have even speculated that Drolta was Death, under a guise, corrupting Elizabeth's mind to do evil.
 That would explain why Drolta isn't in the game.
 Of course, none of this speculation was ever confirmed by Konami.

 In fact, it's not even guaranteed that she dies during the events of Bloodlines.
 Likely she does, but as the game never references her, and she doesn't appear in any later game, it's possible she survived and went off elsewhere.
 Maybe she took up knitting and opened a cat cafe.
 We simply don't know.